dgaydukov/cert-aws/files/sa.md

 Replication - automatic & asynchronous copy of data between 2 s3 buckets, can be within same account or between different aws accounts.
 There are 2 types:
 * SRR (Same-Region replication)
 * CRR (Cross-Region replication)
+CORS (Cross-origin resource sharing) - ability to load data from `non-static url`.
+So for example if you use domain name to host content you may get error when try to load html/javascript files from s3.
+To get rid of error enable cors.
+Object Lock - store objects using WORM (write-once-read-many), so you can prevent objects to be deleted/overwritten for some time or indefinitely.
+There are two retention modes:
+* Governance mode - you can set permission to alter retention period or delete object (can be used for testing purpose before implementing compliance mode)
+* Compliance mode - there is no way to delete/overwrite object in this mode, even for root user In version enabled bucket each version can have it's own retention period.
+So you can update/delete object, but can't remove underlying versions.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.
 Vault - same as bucket for s3, actual place where your archives are stored.
 You control access by using iam identity or vault policy.
-Vault Lock - compliance control policy like WORM (write once read many) where you put object only once and lock applied and you can't overwrite it
+Vault Lock - compliance control policy like WORM (write-once-read-many) where you put object only once and lock applied and you can't overwrite it
 When you should never use glacier
 * rapidly changing data (use EBS/EFS/RDS/DynamoDB)
 * immediate access (use S3)